alxtitova/Zen_Runner_Game/README.md

 # Zen Runner
- A simple Unreal Engine 5 game based on a tutorial from freeCodeCamp.org
+ A simple Unreal Engine 5 game made from scratch

+ Based on a tutorial by freeCodeCamp.org

- In this game you collect the golden balls that apper randomly on the scene as fast as you can because the time is running out (faster and faster)
+ In this game you collect the golden balls that apper randomly on the scene as fast as you can

+ Time is running out

  ![demo](https://github.com/alxtitova/Running_Man/blob/master/demo.gif)